jlggross/codar.me/nodejs-intro/README.md

 The first option is for the classes where we haven't configured a script in package.json.
 The second option is for those classes where **nodemon** is included in the dependencies.

-# Classes details
+# Class Notes

 Here you are going to see some detailed explanation about each class from this course.
+If you prefer you can skip this explanations and to directly to the steps notes of the final project.

 You can access each class through the links below:

 * [Class 01: Configuration and running first script with node.js](https://github.com/jlggross/codar.me/blob/main/nodejs-intro/README.md#class-01-configuration-and-running-first-script-with-nodejs)
 * [Class 02: Modules - CommonJS](https://github.com/jlggross/codar.me/blob/main/nodejs-intro/README.md#class-02-modules---commonjs)